Here’s last year’s post for comparison:

 I also use Yammer extensively but for more specialised roles and thus don’t consider it really a ‘public’ social network, more a private one.

-One of the things I have just added to my desktop version of Outlook is a digital certificate that signs every email that I now send.
+One of the things I have added to my desktop version of Outlook is a digital certificate that signs every email that I now send.
 This helps the receiver confirm that the message they have received is in fact from me and that it hasn’t been altered in any way.
-I need to spend some more time playing around with email certificates to understand what role they can play in enhancing email security.
-Add yet another item to the ‘to-do’ list.
+There are some issues when people attempt to reply to these emails from a mobile device but I believe a fix from Microsoft is not far away.

 The key application from the suite for me is OneNote.
 OneNote is my go to Swiss Army knife for just about everything digital.
 I use it to capture all sort of data.
 I even use it as a diary as I have detailed previous here: